 It’s available in a wide variety of sizes and torque ratings and is highly accurate in both clockwise and counter clockwise directions.
 The grip is used to set the desired torque value, which has easy-to-read numbers displayed in both metric and imperial values.
 It also comes with a certificate of calibration, as many other wrenches on this list do, so you know it will be accurate upon delivery.

-CDI Tools are manufactured by Snap-On Tools, giving this wrench a high quality feel that will stand the test of time.
-This makes it a win-win – you get Snap-On like quality with at the more affordable CDI price.
+CDI’s tools are manufactured by Snap-On Tools, giving this wrench a high quality feel that will stand the test of time.
+This makes it a win-win—you get Snap-On-like quality at the more affordable CDI price.

 5. ACDelco Digital Torque Wrench with Buzzer and LED Flash Notification